Edge of Tomorrow: Filming

 Principal photography began at Leavesden on October 1, 2012.
 The Los Angeles Times said on the second day, Liman "demanded a total reshoot of everything filmed on Day 1", which concerned producers.
 Filming on the beach set was scheduled to last two weeks, but extended to nearly three months due to what the Los Angeles Times called "the director's self-described 'workshop-y' filming style".
 Filming also took place in Trafalgar Square in London on Saturday November 24, 2012.
 The square was closed to the public, and tanks were brought in to film the action scenes.
 The brief scene in the Square required closing 36 roads, diverting 122 bus routes and booking all available rooms in nearby hotels and a costly restoration of a historic wicket at a local cricket ground after one of the production helicopters knocked it over.
 A former army base in the village of Barton Stacey in Hampshire was also used as a filming location for two weeks.
 Filming also took place at Essex & Suffolk former water treatment facilities in Hanningfield, Essex.

 Liman said filming took place seven days a week using two crews to film 20 days in addition to what had originally been scheduled.
-The crew struggled with changeable British weather since the film was supposed to be set in one day and had to maintain the same weather.
-The indoor beach set also became muddy, requiring the effects artists to enhance the environment with digital sand and surf.
+The crew struggled with changed British weather since the film was supposed to be set in one day and had to maintain the same weather.
+The indoor beach set also became muddy, requiring the visual effects artists to enhance the environment with digital sand and surf.
 Though filming concluded by August 2013, actor Jeremy Piven was added to the cast and extra scenes including him were filmed; ultimately, however, Piven did not appear in the finished film.
 Cinematographer Dion Beebe made his first feature film with Liman, with whom he had worked previously on commercials.
 Beebe's approach was to develop "a world under siege, but not a bleak, dark, post-apocalyptic landscape"; Beebe preferred to avoid the saturated bleach bypass look.
 35 mm film was used instead of digital cameras to evoke the World War II footage that provided inspiration for the battle scenes.